alarm-redist/fifty-states/analyses/KY_cd_2020/doc_KY_cd_2020.md

 ## Simulation Notes
 We sample 5,000 districting plans for Kentucky.
-To balance county and municipality splits, we create pseudocounties for use in the county constraint, which leads to fewer municipality splits than using a county constraint.
+We use a pseudo-county constraint to limit the county and municipality (i.e., city and township) splits.
+Municipality lines are used in Jefferson County, which has a population larger than the target population for a congressional district.